+The first step in learning how to fix a leaky bathtub faucet is to make sure you have the new parts that you need.
 You can fix most problems with the replacement parts available at hardware stores and home centers.
 A plumbing parts distributor will carry a much larger selection and may be able to special-order hard-to-find items (look under “ Plumbing Parts and Supplies” in your local Yellow Pages or online).
-There are thousands of different faucet replacement parts available, so bring your old parts to the store for a proper match.
+There are thousands of different faucet replacement parts available to fix a leaky bathtub faucet, so bring your old parts to the store for a proper match to fix a leaky bathtub faucet.
 If your valve is highly corroded or the finish is wearing off, replace the entire faucet.

 Removing the faucet handle is the toughest part of the job.
 Over time, corrosion can virtually weld the handle to the stem.
 Remove the handle by following the instructions in Photos 1 and 2.
 If the handle won’t come off, don’t force it-it might break.
 Instead, remove it with a special handle puller (Photo 3).
 Once the handles off, unscrew the escutcheon and stem assembly (Photo 4 and Fig. A).
 The stem assembly controls the amount and temperature of the water dispensed through the tub spout or shower head.
 Remove it with a special bath socket wrench, which looks like a spark plug wrench on steroids (Photo 4).

 Leaks usually occur for two reasons.
 Over time, the seat washer stiffens and won’t seal tightly.
 And water pressure gradually erodes the brass rim of the seat (Photo 5).
 Replace the seat using a special seat wrench as shown in Photo 5.

 Step 3: Replace the stem parts

 Figure A: Stem assemble and replacement parts